(Older, balder, but leaner.)

 I allow, indeed I encourage, comments on posts here.
 Furthermore, you do not need to “register” or set up any “account” with me in order to do so.
 Please note, however, that I actively screen all comments and will not permit spam.
 And as part of my anti-spam stance, I automatically refuse all comments on posts older than 28 days.
 But if you wish to comment on an old post, just contact me.

 And for an historical perspective on me, see slashdot.

 Any and all trademarks are the property of their respective owners.
-I am particularly grateful for the use of the Steve Bell “If…”, Dr Fun, user friendly and xkcd cartoons used in this blog.
+I am particularly grateful to the copyright holders for the use of the Steve Bell “If…”, Dr Fun, user friendly and xkcd cartoons used in this blog.
 Copyright resides with their respective authors.
-Unless stated otherwise, all other content on this site is licenced under a Creative Commons License.
+Unless stated otherwise, all other content on this site is licensed under a Creative Commons License.
 You are free to use original content from trivia so long as you attribute the source to trivia.
 You may not use any of this work for commercial purposes.
 If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.